 |Economic Governmental available resources:||34||M€|

-The safeguard strategy was designed starting from the analysis of the last projects for the renovation of the Citadel.
-The analysis underlined that more than the big top-down projects – almost all stopped because of the disproportion between available and needed funds – small bottom-up initiatives have made the Citadel known by people, loved and protected by its users.
-Through the confirmation of the existing uses, the core of the first step of the strategy was the enhancement of the initiatives that made the Citadel a lively public place.
-On this assumption the research study proposed a light and agile management model.
-Through a minimal set of interventions, ranging from the simple preservation to the insertion of the devices necessary for the safe use of spaces, the sequence of incremental interventions was the core of this “active safeguard strategy”.
-The first tranche of funding (2017-2023) represents the trigger – with immediate effects – of the entire program of adaptive reuse that, governed by a sustainable management model, will be able to attract public and private operators.
-This first step consists in the definition of a punctual series of interventions aimed at halting the deterioration of the buildings and fortifications and activating a peaceful reconquest of the Citadel.
+The safeguarding strategy was designed starting with an analysis of the last projects to renovate the Cittadella.
+The analysis underlined that, more than the big top-down projects – almost all stopped because of the disproportion between funds available and funds required –, small bottom-up initiatives have made people aware of the Cittadella and made it loved and protected by its users.
+By confirming existing uses, the core of the first step of the strategy was to enhance the initiatives that made the Cittadella a lively public place.
+Based on this assumption, the research study proposed a light and agile management model.
+Through a minimal set of interventions, ranging from the simple preservation to the insertion of the devices necessary for the safe use of spaces, the sequence of incremental interventions formed the core of this ‘active safeguarding strategy’.
+The first tranche of funding (2017-2023) represents the trigger – with immediate effect – of the entire programme of adaptive reuse that, governed by a sustainable management model, will be able to attract public and private operators.
+This first step consists of defining a timely series of interventions aimed at halting the deterioration of the buildings and fortifications and enabling a peaceful reconquest of the Cittadella.

-The strategy described concluded that (1) the subjective selection of architectural elements, and their consequent sacrifice, was not functional to the hypothesis of “actualization” of the Citadel – structures and buildings with a poor value were more interesting for a project of adaptive reuse because they can absorb humble uses such as stores or services; (2) it was necessary to introduce technological, material and infrastructural systems necessary to reactivate this historical heritage; (3) the “new” elements added by necessity must have a character of autonomy and clear legibility; (4) the adaptive reuse strategy must absorb local potentialities because of its objective was the enhancement of the place identity through the capitalization of the current resources.
+The strategy described concluded as follows: (1) the subjective selection of architectural elements and their consequent sacrifice, was not functional to the hypothesis of ‘updating’ of the Cittadella – structures and buildings with poor value were more interesting for an adaptive reuse project because they can absorb humble uses, such as stores or services; (2) it was necessary to introduce technological, material and infrastructural systems necessary to reactivate this historical heritage; (3) the ‘new’ elements added by necessity must have a character of autonomy and clear legibility; (4) the adaptive reuse strategy must absorb local potentialities because of its aim of enhancing place identity through the capitalisation of current resources.

 M. Robliglio, N. Russi, E. Vigliocco, The Cittadella of Alessandria, project for an adaptive reuse, in A. Marotta, R. Spallone (a cura di), BOOK OF ABSTRACTS FORTMED2018.
 Defensive Architecture of the Mediterranean XV to XVIII centuries, Politecnico di Torino, Torino 2018, p.
 119, ISBN 9788885745148.